Skip to content

 Review Board Pattern

-Judges frequently ask about Territory Management — specifically why you chose Enterprise Territory Management over the original model, and how territories interact with the sharing model and forecasting.
-Know the architectural implications of each.
+Judges frequently ask about Territory Management: why Enterprise Territory Management over the original model, and how territories interact with the sharing model and forecasting.
+Know the architectural implications of each choice.

 Service Cloud